jovanhorvat/trackado-open-api/transaction-billings/list-transactions.md

 **Content examples**

-List from a database - Count represents the number of contract billing objects in the database relating to the company
+List from a database - Count represents the number of ALL (no matter the page size specified) contract billing objects in the database relating to the company

 ```json
 {